-If it’s good grub you are after, then once again the glorious Causeway Coastal Route will not disappoint.
-From world-class fish and chips to top-notch pub grub and finer dining, this place has everything you could wish for, and more.
+If it’s good grub you’re after, then the glorious Causeway Coastal Route will not disappoint.
+From world-class fish and chips to top-notch pub grub and fine dining, this place has everything you could wish for, and more.

 1. Harry’s Shack, Portstewart

 Locations don’t get any better than Harry’s Shack.
 Situated right on Portstewart Strand, it offers spectacular views out across the Atlantic and across to the Inishowen peninsula.
 And it’s not just the view that is good.
 The food is top-notch too.
 Expect freshly caught seafood and home-cut chips followed by a scoop of gelato at this laid-back shack.